 As the Oslo process continued, an interim agreement, Oslo II, was signed on 28 September, 1995, calling for a partial redeployment of the Israel Security Forces from Hebron and for a second Temporary International Presence in Hebron to be established as the IDF redeployed from the city.
 On 29 April, 1996 an all-Norwegian TIPH set up in Hebron and it operated until the partial Israeli redeployment from Hebron on 17 January, 1997.

 TIPH in its present form is the result of the Hebron Protocol which calls for Denmark, Norway, Italy, Sweden, Switzerland and Turkey to provide observers for the mission in Hebron, with Norway as the coordinator.
+For the time being Denmark is not contributing to the mission.
 The agreement on TIPH outlines the tasks and mandate of the mission and is renewed every six months.
 On 21 January 1997 the Agreement on TIPH was signed and on 30 January, the six contributing countries signed a Memorandum of Understanding regarding TIPH in Oslo.
 On 1 February the observers started patrolling in Hebron.
 TIPH is led by a Norwegian Head of Mission, who has the full operational responsibility and is in charge of the activities of the mission.

-The mission is funded entirely through the six contributing countries.
+The mission is funded entirely through the five contributing countries.

 Local Contact Group

 The Local Contact Group consists of representatives of the embassies and representation offices to Israel and the Palestinian Authority and is a forum for the five contributing countries to stay informed about the developments in the mission and in Hebron, as well as a space where they can agree on policy issues and the running of the mission.

 TIPH Area of Responsibility (AoR) is established through the Protocol Concerning the Redeployment in Hebron.
 Read more about TIPH AoR here.